I have been a Christian

 frightened of the dark.
 You might have to provide a service to someone that is simply mundane, but

-the teenage part might feel oppressed by authority.
+a teenage part might feel oppressed by authority.
 It can go on and on.
 The basic idea is to be

 always aware of other ego states, rather than be preoccupied only with your adult conscious thoughts.